-Fidget spinners have become the latest trend, with children going gaga over this new gadget !
+Fidget spinners have become the latest trend, with children going gaga over this new gadget!

 Fidget Spinners Deadly for Children?

-Emergency Room (ER) cases have recently surfaced in which children were admitted, and the main reason behind these cases were fidget spinners.
+Even all over the world, various emergency Room (ER) cases have recently surfaced in which children were admitted, and the main reason behind these cases were fidget spinners.

 Apparently, the spinner is equipped with small discs in each panel which are very small and result in children being chocked!